 Learn to turn your garden into a beautiful bird habitat.
 Created in partnership with Bird Studies Canada, the Humber Arboretum’s Tranquility Bird Garden demonstrates how to successfully plan, create, and maintain gardens that support thriving populations of birds, butterflies and other native wildlife.

 Inspired by the enchantment of twilight, the ponds, waterfall, and evening-themed colours of the Garden of the Rising Moon make it a favourite spot for photography.
 It is one of the many projects in the Humber Arboretum created with the help of Humber College landscaping and horticultural students.

-Currently under construction, the new Humber Food Learning Garden will be a place for students and community members to learn about sustainable urban agriculture, local food security, and how to grow and harvest their own fresh, healthy food.
+Created in partnership with Humber College's Centre of Innovation in Health & Wellness, the HFLG is a place for students and community members to learn about sustainable urban agriculture, local food security, and how to grow and harvest their own fresh, healthy food.

 Located right outside the doors of the Centre for Urban Ecology, this garden features native plants that attract and support pollinators such as bees, butterflies, moths, flies, ants, beetles, and hummingbirds.

 The many cacti making up this sharp-looking seasonal garden are moved to the greenhouse for the winter and carefully replanted once the weather warms up again in the spring.
 If the time of year is right, you can visit the Cacti Garden right at the main entrance to the Arboretum.